How To Improve Your Sleep

 Forming habits will take a lot of time and effort, but it will all be worth it once you’ve fully experienced the benefits of sleep to your mental, physical, and emotional wellbeing.

 For your pre-sleep ritual, remember to wind down for at least thirty minutes.
+You can start off with a relaxing salt bath infused with calming essential oils, such as our Sleepy Head Bath Salt Blend to really ease into the evening.
 Good sleep is much easier to achieve when you are relaxed and at ease.
 Disconnect from your devices as social media and the internet tend to keep your brain wired.

 Do what you love during these 30 minutes—read a book, stretch a little, take a 10 minute meditation practice or listen to music that calms you down.